PaddlePaddle/PaddleSpeech/README.md

 ## Data Augmentation Pipeline

 Data augmentation has often been a highly effective technique to boost the deep learning performance.
-We augment our speech data by synthesizing new audios with small random perterbation (label-invariant transformation) added upon raw audios.
-We don't have to do the syntheses by ourselves, as it is already embeded into the data provider and is done on the fly, randomly for each epoch during training.
+We augment our speech data by synthesizing new audios with small random perturbation (label-invariant transformation) added upon raw audios.
+We don't have to do the syntheses by ourselves, as it is already embedded into the data provider and is done on the fly, randomly for each epoch during training.

 Six optional augmentation components are provided for us to configured and inserted into the processing pipeline.

   - Volume Perturbation
   - Speed Perturbation
   - Shifting Perturbation
-  - Online Beyesian normalization
+  - Online Bayesian normalization
   - Noise Perturbation (need background noise audio files)
   - Impulse Response (need impulse audio files)